microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgAgreementFileLocalizationVersion.md

 ## SYNOPSIS
 Read-only.
-Customized versions of the terms of use agreement in the Azure AD tenant.
+Customized versions of the terms of use agreement in the Microsoft Entra tenant.

 ## SYNTAX